 About

-My Background
+Background

-I like building software products and systems that feel simple to use.
+I'm drawn to software products and systems that feel simple to use.

 That often means working across boundaries: product definition, backend systems, data flows, infrastructure, frontend surfaces, and the engineering details that make the experience reliable.

-I like problems where the shape is still being figured out: early ideas, product inflection points, and systems that need to grow without becoming harder to reason about.
+I'm especially interested in problems where the shape is still being figured out: early ideas, product inflection points, and systems that need to grow without becoming harder to reason about.

-Writing and outside work
+Writing and Outside Work

 I write notes on software, AI tools, and learning from small projects.
 If you want a better sense of how I think, start with my recent writing or get in touch here.